disinfoRG/ZeroScraper/README.md

 $ pre-commit install
 ```
 ## API
-### Command-line tools
+### Using Command-line tools
-1. login first: `python ns-api.py login`, if successful, the credential would be saved in `secrets.json`.
+1. Login first: `python ns-api.py login`, if successful, the credential would be saved in `secrets.json`.
-1. get site stats:
+2. To get site stats:
 ```sh
 $ python ns-api.py stats
 ```